dimagi/commcare-hq/corehq/apps/reports/README.md

   * Completely custom (class extends GenericTabularReport).
   * If data is in SQL table, extend SqlTabularReport.

-### The basic idea

-Each report broken into set of indicators that can be calculated on a per document level where the key is the set of filters and the value is usually a the value that this document contributes to the indicator.
+### Writing couchdb views to use with ctable

+The best output format of indicator facts to use for couchdb views for consumption by ctable is as follows:

+`key = [date, <filter and group by parameters>, 'indicator_name'], value = N`

+* Filter and group by parameters
+  * These are any values that are required to filter or group the report by e.g. location, user etc.
+* Indicator name
+  * This is the name of the indicator to which this 'fact' is contribution.
+* N
+  * The numeric value that this fact is contribution to the indicator

 e.g.
-Indicator: Number of referrals per patient type per village (reported on a monthly basis) results in an set of records of the following format for any document that contributes to the indicator:
+Indicator: Number of referrals per patient type per village (reported on a monthly basis)

-([village, patient_type, 'referrals', date], 1)

-These could then be aggregated across the various filters to get the final indicator.

-The output of this view could be consumed by any external reporting service that the reports / aggregation could be built on top of (or the reports could run directly off couchdbkit-aggregate, but that is likely a bad interface for querying) e.g. ctable extracts the view data to a table in SQL.
+Filter and group by parameters: village, patient type, date Indicator name: 'referrals'

+Couch view output: `([date, village, patient_type, 'referrals'], 1)`

 ### Counting unique values
 Kenn suggested using bit flipping to do unique counts e.g. open case at a particular date.
 In this case would be